gdavida/fenrir/lesson_plans/week_07/day_01.md

 # Homework A

-Given the starter HTML, write some Javascript to complete these exercises (matching the video).
+[Given the starter HTML](https://github.com/star-city-code-school/w07-d01-js-exercises), write some Javascript to complete these exercises (matching the specs).
 The exercises might look a bit familiar.
-Each piece should go in its own function which you call with an `onClick` attribute.
+Each piece should go in its own function which you call with an `onclick` attribute.

 If you need to, go back and review Exercises **1 - 44** in *ASWtLJ* (or equivalent material).